influxdata/flux/docs/SPEC.md

 #### Keep

 Keep is the inverse of drop.
-It will return a table containing only columns that are specified, ignoring all others.
+It returns a table containing only columns that are specified, ignoring all others.
 Only columns in the group key that are also specified in `keep` will be kept in the resulting group key.
 If a specified column is not present in a table an error will be thrown.

 Keep has the following properties:
 * `columns` array of strings
     An array of columns that should be included in the resulting table.
 Cannot be used with `fn`.
 * `fn` function
     A function which takes a column name as a parameter `column` and returns a boolean indicating whether or not the column should be included in the resulting table.
 Cannot be used with `columns`.

 Example Usage:

-Keep a list of columns: `keep(columns: ["_time", "_value"])`

-Keep all columns matching a predicate: `keep(fn: (column) => column =~ /inodes*/)`

 Keep a list of columns:

 ```
 from(bucket: "telegraf/autogen")
     |> range(start: -5m)
     |> keep(columns: ["_time", "_value"])
 ```

 Keep all columns matching a predicate:

 ```
 from(bucket: "telegraf/autogen")
     |> range(start: -5m)